What is a Lawyer?

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

 In the United States, there were 792,500 jobs for Lawyer in 2016.
 New jobs are being produced at a rate of 8.2% which is above the national average.
 The Bureau of Labor Statistics predicts 65,000 new jobs for Lawyer by 2026.
-There will be an estimated 40,700 positions for Lawyer per year.
+Due to new job openings and attrition, there will be an average of 40,700 job openings in this field each year.

 The states with the most job growth for Lawyer are Utah, Nevada, and Colorado.
 Watch out if you plan on working in Alaska, Maine, or Vermont.
 These states have the worst job growth for this type of profession.